BeryJu/gravity/docs/content/docs/dns/zones.md

   Defaults to 0.
 Attempts to cache for the TTL of the response.
   Set to -1 to never cache, and set to -2 to cache without a TTL.

+- `config`: Optional Blocky configuration as string.
+(Requires Gravity 0.15.0)

+  See [here](https://0xerr0r.github.io/blocky/main/configuration/) for a reference configuration file and options that can be configured.

 - `blocklists`: List of blocklists to load.
 - `allowlists`: List of allowlists to load.